gnemtsov/ab-app/README.md

 #### Field validators
-Each validator is described by separate object with the following properties:
+Each validator is described by a separate object with the following properties:
 - **params**, (array): additional params values, passed to validator besides field value
-- **message** (string): message that should be shown when validator is not passed
+- **message** (string): message that should be shown when the validator returns false
-- **f** (function or function as a string): validator function, it should return true or false
+- **f** (function or function body as a string): validator function, it should return true or false

-When user changes field all validators are executed one by one with the current value of the field.
-If validator returns `false`, execution stops and current validator message is shown - field is considered invalid.
+When a user changes a field all validators are executed one by one with the current value of the field.
+If the validator returns `false`, execution stops and current validator message is shown - the field is considered invalid.

 ### Using component independently
-In this code we use [axios](https://github.com/axios/axios) to send a post request.
+In this code, we use [axios](https://github.com/axios/axios) to send a post request.

 ```jsx
 import React, { Component } from 'react';